-While loss of function mutants for lrp6 and fzd4 in isolation have no effect on eye morphogenesis and eye size, aamp loss of function shows fully penetrant reduction of eye size.
-Aamp encodes a highly conserved WD40 repeat domain-containing protein.
-In humans, WD40 repeat domains (WDR) make up one of the most abundant protein-protein interaction domains and WDR containing proteins play important roles in nearly all major cellular signalling pathways (Haag et al., 2021).
-Mutations of WDR proteins have been associated with various human pathologies including neurological disorders and holoprosencephaly (Haag et al., 2021) but the in vivo requirements for aamp are not known.
-Homozygous aampU601 mutants are not viable up to adulthood suggesting that the mutant phenotype is not exclusive for the eye and corroborating in vitro studies that suggest a role for aamp in blood vessel development and smooth muscle migration (Beckner and Liotta, 1996; Vogt et al., 2008).
-Given the expression of aamp in proliferative niches of both the retina and the forebrain (Thisse and Thisse, 2004) we hypothesize that the small-eye phenotype is the result of a reduction in retina cell proliferation.
-Only 7 AAMP loss-of-function cases were identified in the Genomics England 100.000 Genomes Project rare disease cohort.
-A subset of these patients show intellectual disabilities; however, there is no association with ocular defects, though subtle eye phenotypes may have been overlooked.
-Alternatively, eye phenotypes may only manifest in humans when AAMP is mutated in combination with other genes relevant for eye morphogenesis and associated to eye malformations, such as FZD5.
+Although loss-of-function mutants for lrp6 and fzd4 in isolation have no effect on eye morphogenesis and eye size, aamp loss of function results in fully penetrant reduction of eye size.
+Aamp encodes a highly conserved WD40 repeat domain-containing protein (Beckner and Liotta, 1996; Vogt et al., 2008).
+In humans, WD40 repeat domains (WDRs) make up one of the most abundant protein-protein interaction domains, and WDR-containing proteins play important roles in nearly all major cellular signalling pathways (Haag et al., 2021).
+Variants of WDR proteins have been associated with various human pathologies including neurological disorders and holoprosencephaly (Haag et al., 2021), but the in vivo requirements for aamp are not known.
+Homozygous aamp^{U601} mutants are not viable up to adulthood, suggesting that the mutant phenotype is not exclusive for the eye and corroborating in vitro studies that suggest a role for aamp in blood vessel development and smooth muscle migration (Beckner and Liotta, 1996; Vogt et al., 2008).
+Given the expression of aamp in proliferative niches of both the retina and the forebrain (Thisse and Thisse, 2004), we hypothesise that the small-eve phenotype is the result of a reduction in retina cell proliferation.
+Only seven AAMP loss-offunction cases were identified in the Genomics England 100,000 Genomes Project rare disease cohort.
+A subset of these patients show intellectual disabilities; however, there is no association with ocular defects, although subtle eye phenotypes may have been overlooked.
+Alternatively, eye phenotypes may only manifest in humans when AAMP is mutated in combination with other genes relevant for eye morphogenesis and associated with eye malformations, such as FZD5.